ndk/cv_resume/README.md

   - Investigating new technologies and their pros and cons
   - Working with the Product Team to identify the product strategy and the areas to put effort into
   - Conducting the code review and task planning

-  ##### Challenges:
-  - Lack of team experience in Low-Code concept and thus necessity to take measures to ensure no unexpected pitfalls were encountered throughout the project which would hinder the further development

   **Technologies:** Go(golang), gRPC/protobuf, REST API, Swagger, Kafka, CQRS/ES, Camunda(BPMN engine), Docker, Kubernetes, Redis, Opentracing(Jaeger), MySQL